 Historically, large telecommunication companies (telcos) enjoyed a steady stream of high-margin income from consumer and business subscriptions to fixed-line services.
 Once those telcos had made the required long-term investments in the network, profitability was relatively easy to maintain, not least because practically every consumer household and business location had at least one fixed line.

 The telco marketplace picture is now markedly different.
 Widespread deregulation in the fixed-line business opened up the market to new competitors, and the boom in mobile telecommunication accelerated the erosion of margins.
-For telcos such as CenturyLink, the reality is that the fixed-line business is withering away as consumers and businesses abandon conventional telephony services in favor of mobile, wireless and voice-over-IP.
+For telcos such as CenturyLink, the reality is that the fixed-line business is withering away as consumers and businesses abandon conventional telephony services in favor of mobile, wireless and Voice over Internet Protocol (VoIP).